Processing stages

 - Transcript/Text → Processed Input: The processed input is passed to Retrieval.

-- Retrieval: Pulls relevant topics retrieved from the knowledge base using RAG (retrieval-augmented generation) to provide context for the response.
+- Retrieval: Pulls relevant topics retrieved from the Knowledge area using RAG (retrieval-augmented generation) to provide context for the response.

 2. Compute prompt and generate response